AbrahamCain/Chemistry/README.md

 # Chemistry
-Programs to make my chem calculations easier

 Most Macs have python, however some Windows computers may not.
-To download and install Python, go to https://www.python.org/downloads/
-And follow the instructions.
+To download and install Python, go to https://www.python.org/downloads/  and follow the instructions.

-For anyone new to python programming, all you have to do to use the program is:
+For anyone new to python programming and github, all you have to do to use the program is:

-1. copy the code to a notepad or something of the like and save the file as the filename.py on your desktop.
-        -the ".py" ending makes it a python program.
+1. Click on the Green button titled "Clone or Download".

+2. Then Click on "Download ZIP".

+3. Extract the files to your Desktop.

-2. run it in the terminal:
+4. Run the launcher in the terminal:

         -if using Windows 10:
           1. Press the Windows key and type cmd.exe and hit enter